The-going/evlproject/content/pipeline/porting/arch.md

-+ finally, a new set of *arch\_local\_*\* helpers should be provided, affecting the virtual interrupt disable flag implemented by the pipeline core for controlling the root stage protection against interrupts.
++ finally, a new set of *arch\_local\_*\* helpers should be provided, affecting the virtual interrupt disable flag implemented by the pipeline core for controlling the in-band stage protection against interrupts.
 It is good practice to implement this set in a separate file available for inclusion from *\<asm/irq_pipeline.h>*.